Babcock Mission Critical Services Onshore: History

 In 2013 Babcock provided the first UK night helicopter emergency medical services (HEMS) utilising Night Vision Imaging Systems with East Anglian Air Ambulance.

 In 2014, they were contracted by the National Police Air Service (NPAS) to upgrade seven EC135 T2 helicopters with new camera and mission systems technologies.

 In 2015, Babcock took delivery of a Eurocopter EC145, ordered the previous year for use with the East Anglian Air Ambulance.
 They have since taken delivery of another two H145's for the Scottish Ambulance Service.
 Others have since entered service with East Anglian Air Ambulance and Midlands Air Ambulance.
 In 2018, they began operating the Airbus Helicopters H135 T3+.

 In 2018, they were contracted by Western Power Distribution to upgrade five EC135 helicopters with new mission systems, infrared camera equipment, laser scanning devices and a reconfigured crew workspace.

 In 2021, Babcock became the first UK HEMS provider to offer a 24/7 helicopter service to East Anglian Air Ambulance, and later in the same year offering it to Wales Air Ambulance's Cardiff based helicopter.

 Customers

 Babcock operates a number of helicopters, including air ambulances around the UK and two police support helicopters for Police Scotland, also offering helicopter support for the renewables industry.

-Current Helicopter Operations
+Current helicopter operations

-Babcock currently provides turn-key helicopter operations for these customers:
+Turn-key helicopter operations customers include: